Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I love when I can turn a job I have to do into a craft project or other learning experience with my toddler!

 I like the idea of the photo with your son holding the new baby.
 But maybe add the verse "Our family just grew by two feet." and include vital stats on the inside.

 Found this link for the candy wrappers...

-You could let your older child paint with pinks and blues on large sheets of paper. (reg. sheets would work too. just make sure they are strong enough to hold up to the paint. we use construction or newsprint) Just let him/her go wild. you will get the neatest abstracts you have ever seen. then tear them up into rectangles.
-Buy some cardstock at a craft store and attach the cut up pieces to the front.
-Then you can just write all the information on the inside. you could also add a photo to the top of the artwork on the front.
+You could let your older child paint with pinks and blues on large sheets of paper. (reg. sheets would work too. just make sure they are strong enough to hold up to the paint. we use construction or newsprint) Just let him/her go wild. you will get the neatest abstracts you have ever seen.

 This way its personalized and your big kid gets to help.
 One more way to connect the two.